deeheber/note-service-next-generation/README.md

  * `npm run cdk synth`  emits the synthesized CloudFormation template

  The `cdk.json` file tells the CDK Toolkit how to execute the app.

+ ## Contributing
+ See [CONTRIBUTING.md](https://github.com/deeheber/note-service-next-generation/blob/main/CONTRIBUTING.md) for more info on our guildelines.